openedx/pytest-repo-health/README.rst

 Checks Discovery
 ----------------
 Pytest will look for checks in directories located in these places:
-- Dir of pytest envocation(so current dir)
+- Dir of pytest invocation(so current dir)
 - Dir where pytest-repo-health is installed
 - Dir specified by --repo-health-path flag in pytest invocation